September - October

 The National Australia Day Council Board selects the national award recipients in each of the four award categories.

 All eligible nominees that do not progress to the state and territory or national level will receive a certificate acknowledging their nomination.
 All nominees and nominators will also receive a brochure detailing the 128 Australians who were selected as state and territory finalists and recipients.

-The Australian of the Year, Senior Australian of the Year, Young Australian of the Year and Australia’s Local Hero will be announced to the nation at a public event in Canberra on the eve of Australia Day.
+The Australian of the Year, Senior Australian of the Year, Young Australian of the Year and Australia’s Local Hero will be announced to the nation from Canberra on the eve of Australia Day.

 June – July

 The National Australia Day Council calls on all individuals, groups and organisations to nominate an Australian who makes them proud for the Australian of the Year Awards.

 Following your nomination, you will be sent confirmation that it was received, together with a reference number for future correspondence.
 This will be delivered to you either via email or in the post, depending on the contact details you provide to us.
 It is important you provide us with current and correct details to ensure we can keep you up to date throughout the year with how your nomination is progressing.